tullo/high-performance-go/01-Benchmarking.md

-Because `Result is public` the **compiler cannot prove** that another package importing this one will not be able to see the value of Result changing over time, hence it cannot optimise away any of the operations leading to its assignment.
+Because `Result is public` the **compiler cannot prove** that another package importing this one will not be able to see the value of Result changing over time, hence it **cannot optimise away any of the operations leading to its assignment**.

 ```sh
 go test -run=^$ -bench=PopcntNotDiscarded ./examples/popcnt